 Duke Center for Living revenues are generated by monthly membership fees received from nonresidents of the Community.
-Average membership dues are approximately \$75 per month for 2024.
-Management has projected the average monthly membership to increase by 1.0 percent in 2025 and in 2027.
+Average membership dues are approximately \$65 per month for 2025.
+Management has projected the average monthly membership to increase by 1.0 percent during the Projection Period.
 All Residents receive unlimited access to the Duke Center for Living at no additional cost.
-Management assumes approximately 43 percent of the Residents are assumed to utilize the facility during the Projection Period.
+Management assumes approximately 39 percent of the Residents are assumed to utilize the facility during the Projection Period.